 The Board also believes that the merits of this proposal should be viewed in light of our company's high standards of corporate governance as discussed in this proxy statement.
 Our company's existing governance policies and practices provide shareholders with access to the Board and members of senior management and offer ample opportunity for shareholders to express their views to management.
 These governance policies include the annual election of all Board members and a majority voting requirement for the election of directors.
-The Board has also determined to include an advisory vote on executive compensation at each annual shareholders' meeting until the next required vote on the frequency of shareholder votes on executive compensation because the Board believes it is important to receive feedback from shareholders on this important issue annually.
-In addition, shareholders may submit shareholder proposals, which, if appropriate under the SEC's rules, may be included in our annual proxy statement and voted on at our annual shareholders' meeting.
+The Board has also determined to include an advisory vote on executive compensation at each annual shareholders' meeting until the next required vote on the frequency of shareholders may submit shareholder proposals, which, if appropriate under the SEC's rules, may be included in our annual proxy statement and voted on at our annual shareholders' meeting.
 Furthermore, the rules governing companies listed on the NYSE and incorporated under Delaware law require us to submit certain matters to a vote of shareholders for approval, such as mergers, large share issuances or similar transactions, and the approval of equity-based compensation plans.